 The distance that an object travels is equal to the product of the average speed at which it travels and the time it takes to travel that distance.
-Rate is another word used in palce of speed.
-Mathematically,
+Rate is another word used in place of speed.

 Example 1: If a car travels at an average speed of 70 kilometers per hour for 4 hours, how many kilometers does it travel?